 For the Best of both worlds!

-I am very happy with my new Osprey Kestrel 48 (2022).
+I am very happy with my new Osprey Kestrel 48 (2024).
 It’s a good combination of good quality and affordable price.
 The size is just perfect, you can fit all the necessary gear and food for a multi-day trek.
 We have taken this backpack as hand luggage on several trips in Europe.
-It was a great pack hiking the Camino de Gran Canaria.
+This was a great pack on multi-day hiking trips and also as a travel pack for a couple of weeks.
+This is our current backpack for Camino de Santiago trips.

 Accessing my gear is easy, upper lid access with a drawcord closure and a large side-zip access point, stretching from the lid to the lower compression straps.
 The Kestrel also has a lower sleeping bag compartment with a removable divider.
 An adjustable and lightweight backpack.

-The Osprey Aeather is another top quality hiking backpack with easy panel opening with a J-Zip making it very suitable for traveling.
+The Osprey Aether is another top-quality hiking backpack with easy panel opening with a J-Zip making it very suitable for traveling.

 Osprey Aeather 70L AG Rucksack or Ariel 65 women’s version

-Usually you will use your day pack for day hikes or day trips.
+Usually, you will use your day pack for day hikes or day trips.
 We love our Osprey Daylight Plus day packs.
 The Daylite Plus from Osprey is a fantastic combination of a hiking daypack and an everyday or travel laptop bag.
-This model has a padded laptop sleeve, great pockets and divisions and fits comfortable for mountain biking or hiking.
+This model has a padded laptop sleeve, great pockets, and divisions, and fits comfortably for mountain biking or hiking.
 We use it daily, for everything from day hikes to carrying our laptop and lunch to the local workspace.

-If you are only going to have your wallet, passport, phone and maybe a tablet as carry on luggage, this 18L water resistant rucksack is perfect.
-You can fold it away an put in your backpack when carrying your pack over long distances.
+If you are only going to have your wallet, passport, phone, and maybe a tablet as carry-on luggage, this Packable Water-resistant rucksack is perfect.
+You can fold it away and put it in your backpack when carrying your pack over long distances.

 Good quality neck bag

-This old school neck bag is still the best way to make sure you don’t loose your passport or cash.
+This old-school neck bag is still the best way to make sure you don’t lose your passport or cash.
 Before I met Alya my passport was always packed somewhere.
-Now we know our passports, cash and essentials documents is around one of our necks, hidden when not locked away.
-It is great to always know essentials are safe and you get used to pouch, even in super hot climates.
+Now we know our passports, cash, and essential documents are around one of our necks, hidden when not locked away.
+It is great to always know essentials are safe and you get used to pouches, even in super hot climates.
 Travel Neck Pouch-wallet

 Choosing a Headlamp

-- Buy a good one, anything made by Petzl is good quality and can last for years, mine all worked well even in the rain.
+- Buy a good one, the Petzl Tikkina Headlamp is excellent quality for a good price and can last for years, mine has been lasting for years, even working in the rain.

-- Rechargable headlamps are fantastic, if you are going to be without charging facilities for a long time batteries might be more practical.
-Petzl rechargable headlamps can use both USB charging and batteries.
+- Rechargeable headlamps are fantastic, if you are going to be without charging facilities for a long time batteries might be more practical.
+Petzl rechargeable headlamps can use both USB charging and batteries.
 The PETZL, ACTIK CORE Rechargeable Headlamp with 450 Lumens for Running and Hiking is great with red light.

-- Red lighting is great, it preserves night vision and prevents members of a group from blinding each other.
+- Red lighting is great in hostels and dormitories, it preserves night vision and prevents members of a group from blinding each other.

 Sleeping Bag